SpartnerNL/yamlenv/README.md

 especially if the amount of variables you need to manage is relatively small.

 In case of larger, enterprise scale, applications, the amount of environment settings might very quickly become unmanageable.
-If it's a multi tenant system een more so.
-And if you're supporting different versions of the application with it's own list of required environment settings, it soon becomes a necessity to automate this process.
+If it's a multi tenant system even more so.
+And if you're supporting different versions of the application with its own list of required environment settings, it soon becomes a necessity to automate this process.

 These are largely the reasons we decided to move towards Yaml.
 It provides a few simple advantages over env.yml files: